ChristianHuerta05/fullyhacks2026/README.md

 # 🚀 FullyHacks 2026

 Welcome to the **FullyHacks 2026** web repository!
-This project contains the official website for CSUF's hackathon.
+This project contains the official website for CSUF's annual hackathon.

 ## 🛠 Tech Stack